Your Lower Greenville Guide — the Best Restaurants, Bars, Coffee, Shopping and More in This Lively Dallas Neighborhood

 Truck Yard is a playground for adults with treehouse and picnic table seating.
 (Courtesy of Truck Yard)

-The neighborhood has seen lots of changes in the past year with the departure of long-time coffee shop and bar, Mudsmith, as well as the 26-year-old Taco Cabana (TBD what will happen to the rooftop’s giant dancing frogs), and the closures of iconic American bistro, The Grape, Melio Brothers Char Bar, and more.
+The neighborhood has seen lots of changes in the past few years with the recent departure news of St. Martins (don’t worry, it’s just moving to East Dallas), as well as the 39-year-old Blue Goose Cantina, and the previous closures of iconic American bistro, The Grape, and Rapscallion.

 This is your guide to the best restaurants, bars, coffee shops, shopping and entertainment in Lower Greenville: